CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 #### <b>Heavy Vehciles</b>

+1. Trucks
+2. Operating Costs
+3. Cost per kg per km (82,000lb is not a limitation)
+4. Extrapolate (Firetrucks)
+5. Contingent on low electricity costs (Solar section)

-The same reasons that decrease operating costs for personal vehicles have vastly greater effects on Heavy Vehicles.
-Because of the increased usage of heavy vehicles and the operators lack of consumer preferences, it is very easy to predict the success of EVs in this segment.
+The sources of decreasing cost in personal vehicles have vastly greater effects on heavy vehicles.
+Because of the increased usage of heavy vehicles and the operator's lack of consumer preferences, it is very easy to predict the success of EVs in this segment.

 | <b>Cost of ICE Semi-Trucks</b> | |
 | - | - |